-California High School Proficiency Examination (CHSPE)
+California Proficiency Program (CPP)

 A test for scholars who need to verify high school level skills to earn the legal equivalent of a high school diploma.
-Scholars eligible to take the CHSPE must be at least 16 years of age and have been enrolled in the 10th grade for at least one (1) academic year, or will have completed one (1) academic year of enrollment in the 10th grade at the end of the semester during which the CHSPE regular administration (Spring/Fall) will be conducted.
+Scholars eligible to take the CPP must have at least one academic year of enrollment in the 10th grade at the end of the semester during which the CPP administration will be conducted.
 Prior to registering for the exam, please contact your counselor.
-For more information, visit https://www.chspe.net/.
+For more information, visit cde.ca.gov/ta/tg/cp.as.